glacials/twos.dev/src/From Google to Apple.md

 As one use case, my spouse and I share a family reminders list.
 On that list, a reminder to take out the trash pops every trash day when I arrive home.
 It’s assigned to me, but if she happens to do it before I get home she can check it off; it won’t then pop for me.

-The ecosystem benefits of Reminders include tight integration with the share sheet in native apps; e.g. sharing from Safari automatically fills in the URL field
+The ecosystem benefits of Reminders include integration with the share sheet in native apps; e.g. sharing from Safari automatically fills in the URL field.

-### Siri
+### Google Assistant → Siri

-Replaces Google Assistant.

-Thoughts:

 Siri is nearly strictly worse than Google Assistant.
 It can't answer questions like "What temperature do I need to cook chicken to?" or "Who played Alan in Tron Legacy?".

-Otherwise, the user experience of Siri has the classic Apple pleasantness.

-Ecosystem benefits:
+The ecosystem benefits of Siri include surface-level interaction with native apps: setting reminders, playing music,

+### YouTube Music → Apple Music

+Apple Music is a great example of the big place Apple still struggles: services.

+Importing my music was a headache and missed or incorrectly identified a lot of songs.
+The most reliable method I had involved an Automator workflow that would move the cursor to my existing library, select and copy a title, then move it to Apple Music’s search field, paste, and add the top result.

+The UI of Apple Music for macOS is a let-down and is more on par with the iCloud Mail web interface than with any other native Apple app.
+Navigation is slow and unresponsive, which is compounded by the fact that it takes too many n

+I miss Google Play Music, but not YouTube Music.

 ### Shortcuts